defold/doc/docs/en/manuals/font.md

 *Cache Width/Height*
 : Constrains the size of the glyph cache bitmap.
 When the engine renders text, it looks up the glyph from the cache bitmap.
 If it does not exist there, it will be added to the cache before rendering.
 If the cache bitmap is too small to contain all the glyphs the engine is asked to render, an error is signalled (`ERROR:RENDER: Out of available cache cells!
 Consider increasing cache_width or cache_height for the font.`).

-  If set to 0 the cache size is set automatically.
+  If set to 0 the cache size is set automatically, and will grow to 2048x4096 max.

 ## Distance field fonts